edcarp/2019-11-12-edinburgh-sbs/index.md

 humantime: "14:00 - 17:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2019-11-12      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2019-11-20        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Evgenij Belikov, David McKain, Mike Wallis"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Evgenij Belikov, David McKain, Mike Wallis, Angela Chitzanidi"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Edward Wallace, TBC"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Edward Wallace, Lora Boteva, Al Ivens, Yen Peng Chew,"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["Edward.Wallace@ed.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:   https://pad.carpentries.org/2019-11-12-edinburgh-sbs          # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: 78641431639  # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}